Compositionality of Rewriting Rules with Conditions: Conditions on objects and morphisms

 \subsection{Core definitions}

-\begin{definition}[Conditions; cf.~\cite{ehrig2014mathcal}, Def.~3.3, and~\cite{habel2009correctness}, Def.~4] A \emph{condition}, also referred to as \emph{constraint} if it is formulated over an object, or \emph{application condition} if it is formulated over a morphism or rule, is defined inductively as follows: \begin{romanenumerate} \item \emph{Trivial condition:} for every object $P\in \obj{\bfC}$, $\ac{true}$ is a condition over $P$. \item \emph{``Transported'' conditions:} for every object $P\in \obj{\bfC}$, for every\footnote{It is here that our restriction to $\cM$-morphisms in the formulation of conditions reflects our choice of framework, i.e.\ that of $\cM$-satisfiability (for $\cM$-morphisms).
-We refer the interested readers to~\cite{habel2009correctness} for the proof that this is in fact the most general framework available when working with $\cM$-morphisms in matches and rewriting rules only, i.e.\ generalizing morphisms in conditions of arbitrary morphisms in this setting does not lead to more expressivity.} $\cM$-morphism $(a:P\hookrightarrow Q)\in \mor{\bfC}$ and for every condition $\ac{c}_Q$ over $Q$, $\exists(a:P\rightarrow Q,\ac{c}_Q)$ is a condition over $P$. \item \emph{Derived conditions:} given conditions $\ac{c}_P$ and $\{\ac{c}_{P_i}\}_{i\in I}$ (for some index set $I$) over an object $P\in \obj{\bfC}$, $\neg\ac{c}_P$ and $\land_{i\in I} \ac{c}_{P_i}$ are conditions over $P$. \end{romanenumerate} The following two \textbf{\emph{shorthand notations}} are customary:
+\begin{definition}[Conditions; cf.~\cite{ehrig2014mathcal}, Def.~3.3, and~\cite{habel2009correctness}, Def.~4] (Nested) \emph{conditions} are recursively defined as follows: \begin{romanenumerate} \item \emph{Trivial condition:} for every object $P\in \obj{\bfC}$, $\ac{true}$ is a condition over $P$. \item \emph{``Transported'' conditions:} for every object $P\in \obj{\bfC}$, for every\footnote{It is here that our restriction to $\cM$-morphisms in the formulation of conditions reflects our choice of framework, i.e.\ that of $\cM$-satisfiability (for $\cM$-morphisms).
+We refer the interested readers to~\cite{habel2009correctness} for the proof that this is in fact the most general framework available when working with $\cM$-morphisms in matches and rewriting rules only, i.e.\ generalizing morphisms in conditions of arbitrary morphisms in this setting does not lead to more expressivity.} $\cM$-morphism $(a:P\rightarrow Q)$ and for every condition $\ac{c}_Q$ over $Q$, $\exists(a:P\rightarrow Q,\ac{c}_Q)$ is a condition over $P$. \item \emph{Negation:} for every condition $\ac{c}_P$ over $P\in \obj{\bfC}$, $\neg\ac{c}_P$ is a condition over $P$. \item \emph{Conjunction:} given a family of conditions $\{\ac{c}_{P}^{(i)}\}_{i\in I}$ (for some index set $I$) over an object $P\in \obj{\bfC}$, $\land_{i\in I} \ac{c}_{P}^{(i)}$ is a condition over $P$. \end{romanenumerate} The following two \textbf{\emph{shorthand notations}} are customary: